-Steve has over 40 years of experience in the counseling and therapy field.
+Steve has over 40 years of experience in the field of counseling and therapy.
 He is a licensed marriage and family therapist and clinical social worker.
-He works with adults, young adults, and teens who are challenged by emotional distress, including: anxiety, depression, anger, grief and loss, perfectionism, feelings of inadequacy, issues of sexual identity and orientation, spiritual and religious quandaries, and relationship challenges.
-He takes a holistic and systemic perspective into his work, meaning that he sees everything connected to everything else – connections between body, mind and spirit – thoughts emotions and behavior – past, present and future, and people connected to their relationships.
+He works with adults, young adults, teens, and families challenged by anxiety, depression, anger, grief and loss, perfectionism, feelings of inadequacy, issues of sexual identity and orientation, spiritual and religious quandaries, parenting and relationship challenges.

 Steve’s life outside of his profession is full.
-He and his wife, Debbie, married for fifty years this June, love the Northwest and never tire of traveling around the area.
+He and his wife, Debbie, married over fifty years, love the Pacific Northwest and never tire of traveling around the area, as well as to other states, Canada, and hopefully to more countries in Europe .
 Their two adult sons live close by with their families.
-They are soon to be blessed with their fourth grandson.
-They have regular childcare responsibilities and host all three generations each week for dinner.
-Steve loves music and playing the guitar with his grandsons.
+They have four grandsons ranging in age from 1 to 13 years old.
+They have always loved having regular childcare responsibilities and the frequent times all three generations gather together.
+Steve loves music and playing the guitar.
+His grandsons all play an instrument and the family band is simply named “Maybell”.